freddolino-lab/ipod/README.md

 we distribute a bundle referred to as `IPODHR_MINIMAL_TEST.tbz` which contains the complete directory structure and raw reads needed to process an IPOD-HR experiment;
 in this case, all data are taken from WT MG1655 growing in log phase in either rich or minimal media.
-The full test data set can be downloaded [here](exdata).
+The full test data set can be downloaded [here][exdata].
 Users will find examples of all required configuration/input files, and can also run the complete analysis of the test data set by entering the example data directory and calling.